- What’s the thing with customer journeys?

 - For the topics and keywords targeting you can target your video ads to a range of videos and channels related to specific topics and keywords.

 Tip: you can use AdZoola to create a list of Youtube videos and channels that you can target as specific placements!
 In the example below, I wanted to discover those channels that talk about “lemon recipes” and “cheesecake recipes.”
 The tool allows me to see data on the most popular channels, the number of views, videos, and subscribers.
 Total goldmine!

 Twitter targeting options

-I’ll keep this one short and simple, because you should already be familiar with some of the targeting methods.
-On Twitter you can target:
+I’ll keep this one short and simple because you should already be familiar with some targeting methods.
+For example, on Twitter, you can target:

 - Locations and languages;